 Vanilla Coconut Chia Pudding: This dessert takes only 10 minutes to make in the blender, but has to be refrigerated for at least five hours.

-And this tea from Bhatia packs an anti-inflammatory punch:
+This tea from Bhatia packs an anti-inflammatory punch:

 Dr. Taz’s Turmeric Pepper Honey Tea: Boil some water, add a black or green tea bag, 2 teaspoons of ground turmeric, ½ teaspoon of ground black pepper, and 1 teaspoon of honey.
 Put it all in a mug, steep for five minutes, and stir.
 Black and green tea are both known to help the body fight viruses; turmeric is an anti-inflammatory and helps balance hormones; black pepper, also an anti-inflammatory, and boosts turmeric’s absorption by the body; and honey is one of nature’s immunity-building agents.